 Over time metal lintels including those made of steel will corrode to some extent.
 As the metal corrodes, it expands which causes the render to crack.
 You will need to fill this crack with a resin injection to protect it.
 This should prevent further damage to the lintel.

 Where timber lintels are used, often in older properties, you are at risk from wood rot (wet and dry) as well as wood boring beetles.
-This can affect the structural integrity of the timber and mean that it needs to be replaced or repaired using helical spiral bars as outlined in this guide.
+This can affect the structural integrity of the timber and mean that need you to replace or repair them using helical spiral bars as outlined in this guide.